Table of Contents

 right”.

-Control.Monad defines several variants that combine
+useful that Control.Monad defines several variants,

-our globToRegex' function.
+last clause of our globToRegex'

 globToRegex' (c:cs) = liftM2 (++) (escape c) (globToRegex' cs)

-defined as follows.
+use above is defined as follows.

 liftM2 :: (Monad m) => (a -> b -> c) -> m a -> m b -> m c